ArtPoon/slides/markdown/mimm4750g-ethics.md

   * Data usage: who owns the data?
   * Data sharing and privacy: source attribution
   * Resource sharing: software distribution and licensing
-  * Peer review of source code
+  * Peer review of source code: is it correct?

 ---